brwnj/covviz/README.md

 # covviz

-Browse your coverage; a companion viewer for indexcov results.
+Coverage visualization; a companion viewer for indexcov results.

 Here we use [indexcov](https://github.com/brentp/goleft/tree/master/indexcov) to quickly estimate the coverage across samples then find regions of large,